-Now the fuel is injected into the cylinder by the high-pressure fuel injecter.
-Due to the high compression of the air in the cylinder, the pressure and temperature of the air are increased whic is sufficient to self-ignite the fuel which is injected at the end of the compression Stroke.
+Now the fuel is injected into the cylinder by the high-pressure fuel injecter at the end of compression stroke.
+Due to the high compression of the air in the cylinder, the pressure and temperature of the air are increased which is sufficient to self-ignite the fuel which is injected at the end of the compression Stroke.

 Expansion or power stroke

-During expansion stroke 2 to 3, both the inlet and exhaust valves remain closed.
+During expansion stroke, both the inlet and exhaust valves remain closed.
 The high pressure of the products of combustion pushes piston from Top Dead Centre (TDC) to Bottom Dead Centre(BDC).

 It is also called as working stroke as the linear movement of the piston is converted into the rotational movement by the cranks shaft.